llk23r/llk23r.github.io/src/content/home.md

 avatarImage:
   src: './avatar.jpg'
   alt: 'My avatar'
-githubCalendar: 'stelcodes'
+githubCalendar: 'llk23r'
 ---

-Welcome to the example site.
-This site is meant to show off my custom Astro theme/template **MultiTerm** which creates a coder-ready blog complete with an interactive theme changer, RSS, sitemap, tagging, and markdown extensions.
+Welcome to my development blog!
+This is where I share code snippets, learnings, research findings, and document my journey as a developer.
+Built with **MultiTerm** - a coder-ready Astro theme with theme switching, RSS, sitemap, and markdown extensions.